-Famous comet 67P is approaching
+Famous comet 67P is close to Earth

 Comet 67P/Churyumov-Gerasimenko is gearing up for its closest approach to Earth on November 11 and 12, 2021.
 On October 26, the waning gibbous moon and the comet are in virtually the same location in Gemini, so the comet will be tough to see.
 But then the moon will move on, and, by November 8, the comet will pass very near to Pollux, the brighter of the two Twin stars.
 At its closest, the comet will pass more than 38 million miles (61 million km) from Earth.
 That’s still between the orbits of Earth and Mars.
 And it’s 67P’s closest approach for the next 193 years, until the year 2214.